-Each Ensighten Customer sets its own policies concerning whether and what personal information it collects, stores or uses through the use of Ensighten services.
-All questions about how an Ensighten Customer collects, stores or uses personal data, and requests to review, modify, and delete personal data that was collected by an Ensighten Customer, should be addressed directly to that Customer.
+Each Ensighten customer sets its own policies concerning whether and what personal information it collects, stores or uses through the use of Ensighten services.
+All questions about how an Ensighten customer collects, stores or uses personal data, and requests to review, modify, and delete personal data that was collected by an Ensighten customer, should be addressed directly to that customer.

 Disputes and Recourse.

-Ensighten is committed to cooperate with the European data protection authorities (“DPAs”), listed at http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm, to provide recourse for individuals to whom the data relate; follow up procedures for verifying that the attestations and assertions Ensighten has made about its privacy practices are true; and remedies for problems arising out of its failure to comply with the Principles.
+Ensighten is committed to cooperate with the European data protection authorities (“DPAs”), listed at https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm, to provide recourse for individuals to whom the data relate; follow up procedures for verifying that the attestations and assertions Ensighten has made about its privacy practices are true; and remedies for problems arising out of its failure to comply with the Principles.
 Ensighten will (i) cooperate with the DPAs in the investigation and resolution of complaints brought under the Privacy Shield; (ii) comply with any advice given by the DPAs, where the DPAs take the view that Ensighten needs to take specific action to comply with the Privacy Shield Principles, including remedial or compensatory measures for the benefit of individuals affected by any non-compliance with the Principles; and (iii) provide the DPAs with written confirmation that such action has been taken.

 Ensighten also will comply with the authority of the Swiss Data Protection and Information Commissioner (see https://www.edoeb.admin.ch/edoeb/en/home.html), who can be contacted at email@example.com.

 Individuals to whom the data relate also may invoke binding arbitration before the Privacy Shield Panel, to resolve claims not resolved through the above mechanisms, that Ensighten has violated the Privacy Shield Principles.
 A list of authorized arbitrators, chosen on the basis of independence, integrity, and expertise, is developed by the U.S. Department of Commerce and the European Commission.